 There are tons of fun things to do in Half Moon Pond State Park, including hiking one of the many trails.
 The High Pond Trail is the most popular trail, which is only about 1.5 miles long and has barely any elevation gain.
 This easy hike is more of a walk but is incredibly peaceful and offers excellent views.

 Other great activities in Half Moon Pond State Park include swimming, fishing, playing horseshoes, and attending a nature program.
-There are also tons of spots for camping at the park, including cabins, a cottage, lean-tos, and tent and RV sites.
+There are also tons of spots for camping at the park, including cabins, a cottage, lean-tos, and tent and RV campsites.